stp250116-eng/Project-Dashboard/docs/coding-standards.md

 ## Logging

-- Use `LoggerService` exclusively.
+- Use `LoggerService` exclusively for application logging.
-- `console.log` / `console.error` are forbidden in committed code
-  (enforced by ESLint `no-console: error`).
-The single sanctioned exception is inside `LoggerService` itself.
+- Avoid `console.log` in committed code.
+ESLint is configured to disallow `console.log` while allowing `console.warn` and `console.error` in exceptional bootstrap or test environments; prefer `LoggerService` for structured logs and central control.
+The single sanctioned logging implementation location is `src/shared/services/logger/LoggerService.ts`.

 ## Imports